Blog / 2012 / Why People Commission Portraits of Themselves

 Or it can be about having the experience of sitting for portrait.

-A self-commissioned portrait can also be a way for someone to commemorate a transition that she or he is going through or to mark some other kind of special moment.
+A self-commissioned portrait can also be a way for someone to commemorate a transition that they are going through or to mark some other kind of special moment.

 In this case, the subject commissioned me to paint her portrait because she knew it would make me more likely to accept another commission, a painting of her deceased husband.
 By the time I met Jeannette, I had pretty much decided I wouldn’t paint people I couldn’t meet, but she hooked me with the story of her relationship to this man and sealed the deal by agreeing to sit for me too.